 The directory of NAR-approved merger facilitators is available at nar.realtor.

 3.2.
 Can a local association retain its local identity/autonomy by becoming a chapter or council of a local association?

 Yes.
 A degree of local identity and presence can be maintained by establishing community-specific chapters or councils of local associations.
 Please also see Question 2.6 for further information on the relationship between local associations of REALTORS® and their chapters.

 3.3.
 Is there a difference between a chapter and a council?

 For purposes of local associations of REALTORS®, the terms are synonymous.

 3.4.
 Are chapters and/or councils chartered by NAR?

 No. Only local and state associations of REALTORS® are chartered by NAR.

-3.13.
-If we become a chapter of another local association can we retain our current name (e.g. “ABC Association of REALTORS®”)?
+3.5.
+If an association becomes a chapter of another local association can it retain their current name (e.g. “ABC Association of REALTORS®”)?